nicholsonjosephjr/osticket-prereqs/README.md

 <img src="https://i.imgur.com/0pyoofC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Download the osTicket installation files and set the extraction onto your desktop.
 These files will be used to launch osTicket and it's dependencies.
-I went to control panel, programs, on the left turn windows features on or off and I installed Internet information services and CGI.
-Expand world wide services, application development features and then click on CGI.
-Once that's installed, you now can move onto the next step of instalation .
+I went to control panel, programs, on the left click "turn windows features on or off" and Enable IIS(Internet information services).
+Expand world wide services, application development features and then click on CGI to install.
 </p>
 <br />